codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. INDEX
+ 1. Washington
- 2. VALUES
+ 2. Colorado
- 3. EXEC
+ 3. Arizona
- 4. SELECT
+ 4. New Mexico

 <details>
   <summary>Answer</summary>
-  SELECT
+  New Mexico
 </details>